Reading time 5 minutes. Use our table of content for a quick read.

-While you believe you can count on quiet moments, you will still be annoyed some times.
+While you believe you can count on quiet moments, you will still be annoyed sometimes.
 It will also happen during your meal, or while you sleep.
 No great deal but you need to be aware of all this.
-Unavoidable events will mark your route of B&B manager…as it is in case in any “normal” work.
+Unavoidable events will mark your route as B&B manager…as it is in the case of any “normal” job.

 And the management of your B&B?